Data Valuation Without Training of a Model: Discussion

 \section{Discussion}

 We proposed the CG-score, a data-centric valuation score, to quantify the effect of individual data instances in optimization and generalization of overparameterized two-layer neural networks trained by gradient descent.
 We theoretically and empirically demonstrated that the CG-score can identify `irregular' instances within each class, and can be used as a score to select instances essential for generalization of a model or in filtering instances with label noise.
 We also showed the close relation between the CG-score and learning difficulty of instances by analyzing training dynamics.
 Interesting open problems related to the CG-score include 1) providing theoretical justification of the score for more general deep neural networks and 2) improving the score by modifying the definition in terms of `features' of data instances.
+In Appendix \S\ref{sec:feature_CG}, we provide further discussion for `feature-space CG-score' and report experimental results, demonstrating the effectiveness of the score.